RahulBhoir/js_drum_kit/README.md

-# js_drum_kit
+# Drum kit

-basic drum kit using HTML, CSS, and JavaScript
+Basic drum kit using HTML, CSS, and JavaScript.
+When you click on different drums they will make different sounds.